Embotics/Plug-in-Workflow-Steps/cyberark/README.md

 * Ingnore CyberArk Certificate: Check Box to Ignore an Unsigned CyberArk Server Instance in a Dev/Test Scenario
 * Authentication Type: Dropdown Input Field to indicate the type of Credential being used to access the CyberArk Server
 * Search Name: Input Field for the DNS or Container Name of the target VM or Instance used for lookup in the CyberArk Server.
+* Auto Submit Reason: This injects a message(Snow Commander Request)into the password request body if your system is setup to require it.

 * SSH Address: Input field for a reachable Address or DNS name of the Target VM or Instance workload
 * SSH Port: Input Field Port used for SSH, Typically port 22.
 If required an alternate could be set.